cnobile2012/restycodes/README.md

 > The decision making process is the Rules Engine which is written around a
 > binary tree.
 It can be used completely independently of Resty Codes.
 The
 > RulesEngine class can either be inherited or a composite in your class.
+See
+> the unittests for an example of usage.

 > RulesEngine class has four exposed methods: